Summary

 After years of wondering what would come of Fruta Del Norte, arguably the most exciting gold discovery of the past 15 years, the mine is now in commercial production and is performing exceptionally well under Lundin Gold (OTCQX:LUGDF).
 For those unfamiliar with the story's history, Fruta Del Norte was discovered by Aurelian in 2006, with a trading halt after the company hit 237 meters at 4.4 grams per tonne of gold in its third drill hole on the Ecuadorian Project that lay just near the Peruvian border.
 This was followed up by multiple higher-grade hits that included:

 These intercepts would make most geologists drool even if they came in at 1.5 - 2.0 grams per tonne of gold, and 0.80 gram per tonne grades would excite any company if they were oxide hits.
 However, Aurelian consistently hit 5.0+ gram per tonne grades, with the odd 15-20 gram per tonne intercept.
 The results were almost too good to be true, with some investors likely wondering if this was a Busang 2.0.
-Fortunately, for Aurelian investors and the industry's reputation, it wasn't, and Aurelian reported a resource of 58 million tonnes grading 7.0 grams per tonne of gold and 12 grams per tonne of silver.
+Fortunately, for Aurelian investors and the industry's reputation, it wasn't, and Aurelian reported an NI 43-101 compliant resource of 58 million tonnes grading 7.0 grams per tonne of gold and 12 grams per tonne of silver.

 Not surprisingly, Aurelian's share price went up over 4000% in barely a year following its discovery hole, but following an acquisition by Kinross (KGC) and subsequent sale, the project laid dormant, with no mining completed more than a decade after its incredible discovery.
 Kinross' choice to abandon the project related to exorbitant taxes expected from the previous Ecuadorian government, with Kinross taking a bath on the deal, spending ~$1.0 billion to acquire and move the project to Feasibility, before letting go of the asset for $240 million.